BazzaCuda/MinimalistMediaPlayer/README.md

 `Ctrl-UP ARROW`			| when zoomed in/out, move video UP inside the window `Ctrl-DOWN ARROW`		| when zoomed in/out, move video DOWN inside the window Additional |
-`Ctrl-Left Click on the video and hold`	| the window can be dragged/repositioned without a window caption title bar
+`Left Click on the video and hold`	| the window can be dragged/repositioned without a window caption title bar

 Media File Formats
 ------------------